Best Manhwa 2023

 Rood is actually the famous Black Magician with the awakened name Blow.
 In his awakened state, he becomes a badass black-haired man engulfed in black mana.

-The thing is, Kielnode has become overprotective of his little brother as a result of their shared past traumas.
+Kielnode has become very protective of his little brother due to their past traumas.

 As the Master of the guild, Opion, Kielnode uses his position to send Rood out on trivial missions and odd jobs, protecting him from forces who intend to disturb the Black Magician.